 The minimum measurement of the touch panels shall be 2.4 metres wide and 0.9 metres high, and the maximum thickness shall be 0.01 metres when the contact is closed (and the time is stopped).

 They shall extend 0.3 metre above and 0.6 metre below the surface of the water.
-The equipment in each lane shall be connected independently, so it may be controlled individually.
+The equipment in each lane shall be electronically connected independently, so it may be controlled and maintained individually.
 The surface of the panels shall be of a bright colour and shall bear the line markings approved for the end walls.

 Installation: The touch panels shall be installed in a fixed position in the centre of the lanes.
-The panels may be portable, allowing the pool operator to remove them when there are no athletes.
+The panels may be portable, allowing the pool operator to remove them when there are no Athletes.

-Sensitivity: The sensitivity of the panels shall be such that they cannot be activated by water turbulence, but will be activated by a light hand touch.
+Sensitivity: The sensitivity of the panels shall be such that they cannot be activated by water turbulence but will be activated by a light hand touch.
 The panels shall be sensitive on the top edge.

 Markings: The markings on the panels shall conform with and superimpose on the existing markings of the pool.
 The perimeter and edges of the panels shall be defined by a 0.025 metre black border.